 Lingbogol Guide Camp

-The Lingbogol Guide Camp is the much-loved camping site of local Girl Guides.
-Situated in a bush-setting in Creswick, it is the ideal venue for camping and outings.
+Lingbogol Guide Camp is the much-loved campsite of local Girl Guides.
+Located in a peaceful bush setting in Creswick, it's the perfect venue for camps, day outings, and special events.

 Indoor